Luke-Reign/Omnifood/README.md

 * The project now belongs to you

 ## Demo
-Here is a working live demo of Pizza Lords: https://luke-reign.github.io/Omnifood/
+Here is a working live demo of Omnifood: https://luke-reign.github.io/Omnifood/

 ## Contributions